Haris16-code/BJH-OS/DEV_DOCS.md

 ---

-## Development Guidelines For Developing Apps And Games For BJH OS Using BJH OS Studio
+## Development Guidelines For Developing Built In Apps And Games For BJH OS Manually

 ### Code Style & Best Practices